 Prepare for the front lines of homeland biodefense and bioterrorism response with a master's degree in biotechnology with a specialization in biosecurity and biodefense.

 The potential dangers of biowarfare have created a new demand for professionals who can use technology to detect, analyze, and respond to biosecurity threats.
-A specialization in biosecurity and biodefense within the award-winning Master of Science in biotechnology program at University of Maryland University College can help prepare you to meet that demand head-on.
+A specialization in biosecurity and biodefense within the graduate program in biotechnology can help prepare you to meet that demand head-on.

 You'll study the microbiology and epidemiology of biological agents that are potential threats, identify and propose countermeasures, and develop expertise in response and recovery strategies as well as policies related to biodefense and biosecurity.

 These program requirements are for students who enroll in the 2019–2020 academic year.
 For prior year academic requirements, visit the catalog archive in the Current Students section.

 About the Biotechnology Master's Degree with Biosecurity and Biodefense Specialization

 The biosecurity and biodefense curriculum is case-based and hands-on to help you build a strong foundation in the science of biotechnology and expertise in current issues and strategies in bioterrorism response.